openvinotoolkit/open_model_zoo/models/public/efficientdet-d0-tf/efficientdet-d0-tf.md

 ## Use Case and High-Level Description

-The "efficientdet-d0" model is one of the [EfficientDet](https://arxiv.org/abs/1911.09070) models  designed to perform object detection.
-This model was pretrained in TensorFlow*.
+The "efficientdet-d0-tf" model is one of the [EfficientDet](https://arxiv.org/abs/1911.09070) models  designed to perform object detection.
+This model was pretrained in TensorFlow\*.
-All the EfficientDet models have been pretrained on the MSCOCO* image database.
+All the EfficientDet models have been pretrained on the MSCOCO\* image database.
 For details about this family of models, check out the Google AutoML [repository] (https://github.com/google/automl/tree/master/efficientdet).